- What is a customer escalation?

 Tips for creating an executive sponsorship program

-This program is a very special perk that you cannot afford to offer to every customer.
+This program is a special perk you cannot afford to offer every customer.

 To ensure you maximize the value, lockdown: